lsst-sitcom/sitcomtn-148/sections/biasStability.rst

    Mosaic of e2v amplifiers identified as instable (white color) in run E2136

-Further studies are still required in order to converge on the best mitigation strategies for the start of the LSST survey.
+Further studies are required in order to converge on the best mitigation strategy for the start of the LSST survey.